stefan-hoeck/idris2-pack/CONTRIBUTING.md

 Contributions from humans are highly welcome!

-Pack adopts a similar approach as the Idris compiler regarding how its code is produced.
+Pack adopts a similar approach as the Idris compiler regarding how its code is written.
 Any code or prose originating from LLMs is not suitable for the pack project; changes made using such tools will not be accepted.
 This holds even if the code is edited or reviewed by a human.